FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 - `igraph` cannot run SBMs, but it can generates a random graph according to a specified SBM (`igraph::sample_sbm`) or an arbitrary hierarhical SBM (`igraph::sample_hierarchical_sbm`)

 - `r pkg("blockmodels")` allows to run the SBM or the Latent Block Model (LBM) of static networks using  a Variational Expectation Maximisation algorithm.
 Various `S4` functions implement three probability distributions: `BM_bernoulli` for binary data, `BM_poisson` for discrete/count weights, `BM_gaussian` for continuous weights.
 It allows for SBMs and LBM with or without node covariates and supports multiplex binary networks via `BM_bernoulli_multiplex`.

 - `r pkg("sbm")` is an extension of `blockmodels` bi- and multi-partite as well as multiplex networks as proposed by Barbillon et al ([2017](https://www.doi.org/10.1111/rssa.12193)) through dedicated `R6` clasess.
 It includes functions to plot the resulting partition.

 - `r pkg("dynsbm")` implements the model for temporal networks presented in Matias and Miele ([2020](https://doi.org/10.1111/rssb.12200)) which combines a static SBM with independent Markov chains for the dynamic part.
 It supports binary and weighted networks with both discrete or continuous edges.
 Includes also functions for plotting (`adjacency.plot`, `alluvial.plot`, `connectivity.plot`) the partition and automatically constructs matrices as an array of the right format.

 - `r pkg("MLVSBM")` Implements the SBM of multilevel networks where the different matrices each represent an interaction layer either weighter or binary.
 It generalises the approach proposed by Chabert-Liddell et al. ([2021](https://doi.org/10.1016/j.csda.2021.107179)) to more than two layers.

 - `r pkg("StochBlock")` implements the stochastic blockmodeling of one-mode and linked networks as implemented in Škulj and Žiberna ([2022](https://doi.org/10.1016/j.socnet.2022.12.003)).
 It include utilities to plot the results, but cannot choose automatically the 'right' number of clusters and tends to be very slow according to subsequent reviews (see Cugmas and Žiberna [2023](https://doi.org/10.1016/j.socnet.2022.12.003));

--  `r pkg("GREMLINS")` implements the SBM of generalised multipartite networks where the different matrices each involve nodes that can be partitioned into  a-priori defined _functional groups_ as proposed by Bar-Hen, Barbillon, and  Donnet ([2018](https://doi.org/10.1177/1471082X20963254)) to more than two layers.
+-  `r pkg("GREMLINS")` implements the SBM of generalised multipartite networks where the different matrices each involve nodes that can be partitioned into  a-priori defined _functional groups_ as proposed by Bar-Hen, Barbillon, and  Donnet ([2018](https://doi.org/10.1177/1471082X20963254)).

 ## Others

-- clustNet allows to cluster units in a network using a Bayesian mixture model that can account for node and edge covariates.
+- `r pkg("clustNet")` allows to cluster units in a network using a Bayesian mixture model that can account for node and edge covariates.

-- collpcm provides MCMM inference for collapsed latent space models that allow to search over the model space, including deciding on the number of clusters.
+- `r pkg("collpcm")` provides MCMM inference for collapsed latent space models that allow to search over the model space, including deciding on the number of clusters.

-- graphclust implements an agglomerative algorithm to maximize the integrated classification likelihood criterion and a mixture of stochastic block models based on `igraph` objects.
+- `r pkg("graphclust")` implements an agglomerative algorithm to maximize the integrated classification likelihood criterion and a mixture of stochastic block models based on `igraph` objects.

-- idopNetwork implments the model proposed by Cao et al ([2022](https://doi.org/10.1080/19490976.2022.2106103)) to convert static data into their 'dynamic' form contextually inferring informative, dynamic, multi-directional networks with clusterable structures.
+- `r pkg("idopNetwork")` implments the model proposed by Cao et al ([2022](https://doi.org/10.1080/19490976.2022.2106103)) to convert static data into their 'dynamic' form contextually inferring informative, dynamic, multi-directional networks with clusterable structures.

-- latenetwork provides functions to fit and simulate latent position and cluster model using `network` objects and compatibly with `ergm` approaches.
+- `r pkg("latenetwork")` provides functions to fit and simulate latent position and cluster model using `network` objects and compatibly with `ergm` approaches.

-- netClust provides a function to cluster unilayer (`netClust::netEM_unilayer`) and multilayer (`netClust::netEM_multilayer`) networks by means of finite mixtures and expectation-maximisation.
+- `r pkg("netClust")` provides a function to cluster unilayer (`netClust::netEM_unilayer`) and multilayer (`netClust::netEM_multilayer`) networks by means of finite mixtures and expectation-maximisation.

 # Links